runeharlyk/SpotMicroESP32-Leika/readme.md

 ## 🏁 Motion state controller

-The motion controller is a finite state machine with state allowing for static and dynamic posing, 8-phase crawl and bezier based trot gait, and choreographed animation.
+The motion controller is a finite state machine with states allowing for static and dynamic posing, an 8-phase crawl, Bezier-based trot gait, and choreographed animation.

 ### Controller Input Mapping

-The controller input is interpret different between the modes.
-For the walking it it looks like this:
+The controller input is interpreted differently between the modes.

 | Controller Input | Mapped to Gait Step | Range   |
 | ---------------- | ------------------- | ------- |